Zed2135/Delivery-Drone-Project/Code/README.txt

-This folder contains RT-Drone and RTW-Drone algorithms.
+This folder contains RT-Drone and RTW-Drone algorithms, and required files along with them.
 I deleted the other baselines since they are not proposed by us.

 1. Input requirement